Tuesday, 17 January 2023

 There are 4 life boats on board as well as other vessels.
 These can each seat 115.

-The day was taken up with all manner of ‘expeditionary housekeeping’ matters – zodiac safety, activity groups, polar plunging instructions etc including the mandatory lifeboat drill.
-A few put up their hands to do the polar plunge including us and in the end it looks like 26 are planning this icy madness.
-As it turned out the ship Doctor gave me the thumbs down – a small matter of a little blockage in a mirror cardiac vessel which I have had for over 20 years and 2 polar plunges.
+The day was taken up with all manner of ‘expeditionary housekeeping’ matters – zodiac safety, activity groups, polar plunging instructions, the mandatory lifeboat drill etc. A few put up their hands to do the polar plunge including us and in the end it looks like 26 are planning this icy madness.
+As it turned out the ship’s Doctor gave me the thumbs down – a small matter of a tiny blockage in a mirror cardiac vessel which I have had for over 20 years and 2 polar plunges.
 Hmph … so in the absence of that little excitement one turns to food – but of course.

 Sila - our favourite restaurant on Deck 9 offers floor to ceiling panorama views.